skojaku/digitalgarden/src/site/notes/Productivity/Automation/Directive - Powerful integration of python scripts into workflow - Snakemake.md

     citation_embedding_model_file = "models/clustering_model"
     output_file = "models/clustering_model"
 ```
 This way, I can retrieve the variables from `snakemake` only when `snakemake` is created.
-Otherwise, I set the variables *directly* in the script so that I could run the script without `snakemake`.
+Otherwise, I set the variables *directly* in the script so that I could run the script without `snakemake` for testing.